apple/ccs-calendarserver/doc/Admin/Dashboard.md

 	scatter - scatter plot of request count and response time vs CPU.

 * The `-l` option must be present and point to a `dashcollect` log file.
+* The `-i` option defines the directory in which any images will be saved (if not present the directory of the log file is used).
 * The `-p` option defines the pod to view data for (if not present the first pod - alphabetically sorted - is used).
 * The `-s` option defines a specific server to view data for (there are currently no modes that use this).
 * The `--save` option, when present, will cause a PNG image of the plots to be saved to disk.
 The image file has the same name as the log file, but with the mode name and a `.png` suffix appended, and it will be created in the same directory as the log file.